When working with Python for AI software, you'll often encounter pip

 with Notepad and enter:[global] index-url = https://pypi.tuna.tsinghua.edu.cn/simple

-- Save and close, and pip will use this source from now on.
+- Save and close the file. pip will now use this mirror source by default.

 - Open File Explorer and enter the following in the address bar:

-- If you want to use the official source again, open
+- If you want to switch back to the official source, open

 pip.ini

-and change the content to:[global] index-url = https://pypi.org/simple
+and change its content to:[global] index-url = https://pypi.org/simple

 pip.ini